ZhuangLab/storm-analysis/storm_analysis/multi_plane/README.txt

 8. Normalize PSFs relative to each other using multi_plane/normalize_psfs.py.

 9. Create splines for each plane using spliner/psf_to_spline.py.
+Spline size ~20.

 10. Acquire movie(s) of the sample of interest.